 The annual budgetary procedure as established by article 314 of the Treaty on the Functioning of the European Union lasts from 1 September to 31 December.

-All EU institutions draw up their estimates for the draft budget according to their internal procedures before 1 July.
+All EU institutions draw up their respective statement of estimates according to their internal procedures and transmit them to the European Commission before 1 July.

-The Commission consolidates these estimates and establishes the annual 'draft budget', which is submitted to the Council and the European Parliament by 1 September.
-In practice, the Commission endeavours to present the draft budget before the end of April/beginning of May.
+The Commission consolidates these statements of estimates and establishes the annual 'draft budget', which is submitted to the Council and the European Parliament by 1 September.
+In practice, the Commission endeavours to present the draft budget before the end of April/beginning of May ("pragmatic calendar").

 The Council adopts its position on the draft budget including amending letters, if any, and passes it to the European Parliament before 1 October.
 The Council informs the European Parliament of the reasons which led it to adopt its position.